leklachu/endless-sky-syndicate/README.md

-# Syndicate Storyline for Endless Sky, v0.4
+# Crisis in Management, a Syndicate Storyline for Endless Sky, v0.9

 This is an alternate start for Endless Sky, with a full storyline running parallel to the Free Worlds story.